Roofing dumpster rental in Rochester

 - Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin covers larger tear-offs so crews don’t lose time waiting on a second haul-out for quick demobilization.
+The 30-yard bin handles larger tear-offs so crews stay productive and avoid a second haul-out that slows demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck routes it in a low-wall dumpster that won’t exceed the weight limit on a single pickup.
-How does that translate to a 10-yard?
-Most 10-yard cans cap out near three tons, so you’ll need a 20-yard for anything heavier.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A typical 25-square tear-off lands three to five tons before underlayment, so the hooklift truck routes a smaller 10-yard dumpster to stay inside the weight limit on one pickup.
+How does that translate to a single route?
+It keeps the load light enough for safe haul-out every time.

 Driveway Placement for Roofing Crew Workflow